tonethar/IGME-110-Fall-2025/exercises/github-pages-site.md

 ## VI.
 Homework
 - Update **index.html** that is visible on GitHub to also display the links (link code written in HTML, NOT markdown!) from your "listicle" (at least 5 of them)
 - Head to the myCourses Assignments tab and post the link there in the applicable dropbox - be sure to give me the  `https://yourGitHubId.github.io/` "web page" version
-- If you have some time over the weekend, look over the HTML PDFs that are posted to myCourses
+- If you have some time look over the HTML PDFs that are posted to myCourses
 - ZIP and attach the updated **first-html-pages** folder (with all of the ***YOU DO*** changes made)